Introduction

 • You can check the status of your application online.

-• A tax invoice will be sent to the email address provided.
+• A tax invoice will be sent to the email address you provided.

 • Certificates are sent to you by the Registry, using registered post.
+You can ask for the certificate to be sent to a government agency.
 You cannot get a certificate from a service centre.

 This information is being collected by the NSW Registry of Births, Deaths & Marriages for the purpose of assessing your application for a birth certificate.